ilovecode1/modal.js/README.md

 #Hint

-For better results use demo.css
+For better results use demo.css and change the colors!

 #How Does it work?